-Location: D'Youville College Health Professions Hub (Get Directions)
+Location: D'Youville University Health Professions Hub (Get Directions)

 Maya Hayuk’s parents fled Ukraine during World War II and entered the United States as refugees.
 As a first-generation American, Hayuk identifies deeply with both her cultural heritage and her American upbringing.
 Her lush, vivid, and unmistakable works are inspired by popular culture as well as Ukrainian folk art.

 An internationally acclaimed artist, Hayuk creates elaborate abstractions composed of intricate, symmetrical combinations of color formed by crisscrossed and overlapped diagonals of different tones and perspectives.
 Her lively paint application, vibrant drippings, and dynamic movements express joyous energy.
 Hayuk weaves visual information from her immediate surroundings into her works, using advanced painting practices to create an engaging mix of references to local culture.
 She has painted her iconic outdoor murals all over the world and, when not traveling, maintains an active studio in Brooklyn, sketching in paint to inform her unique large-scale works.

 Share your photos of #AKPublicArt on Twitter, Facebook, and Instagram

 AK Public Art

 Check out Betsy Casañas's Patria, Será Porque Quisiera Que Vueles, Que Sigue Siendo Tuyo Mi Vuelo (Homeland, Perhaps It Is Because I Wish to See You Fly, That My Flight Continues to Be Yours), 2017, nearby at 585 Niagara Street.Learn More